jrbourbeau/hacking-dask/custom-operations.md

 This example might feel contrived, but it can be useful when creating custom IO operations especially in a distributed context.

+#### Exercise

+Say you have a set of images that each represent a particular portion of a scene.
+How can you use the technique we just learned to patch them together?

 ### DataFrame